ternaustralia/linkeddata-site/tern-ontology/conceptual-information-model.md

 A `Sample` may be the **proximate** feature-of-interest of a subsequent Observation.
 In this case, the original Feature of Interest of the act of Sampling is often the **ultimate** feature-of-interest of the Observation.

-The TERN Ontology requires the _type_ of feature of interest to be specified, e.g. plant individual, plant occurrence, landform, etc.
+The TERN Ontology requires the _type_ of feature of interest to be specified, e.g. [plant individual](http://linked.data.gov.au/def/tern-cv/60d7edf8-98c6-43e9-841c-e176c334d270), [plant occurrence](http://linked.data.gov.au/def/tern-cv/b311c0d3-4a1a-4932-a39c-f5cdc1afa611), [landform](http://linked.data.gov.au/def/tern-cv/2cf3ed29-440e-4a50-9bbc-5aab30df9fcd), etc. TERN manages a set of [feature types as a SKOS controlled vocabulary](http://linked.data.gov.au/def/tern-cv/68af3d25-c801-4089-afff-cf701e2bd61d).

 Spatial information is associated with a Feature of Interest using the GeoSPARQL vocabulary.

 ### Example

-A site, tree, plant, leaf, specimen (soil or vegetation), and land surface are all examples of types of features of interest inidicated through the `feature type` property.
+A site, tree, plant, leaf, specimen (soil or vegetation), and land surface are all examples of types of features of interest indicated through the `feature type` property.
 The feature type can be very broad (vegetation) or very specific (leaf).

 ## Observations